WesternBarbarian/ResearchScraper/README.md

 - Focus on CS/AI papers with customizable categories
 - Programmatic usage support
 - AI-powered paper analysis for practical applications and thought leadership
+- Download and organize paper PDFs with metadata

 ## Installation